-The Surprising Powers of Carrots
+The Surprising Benefits of Carrots

 Health benefits of carrots

-In addition, they contain very few calories (33 calories per 100 grams) and can be eaten raw, grated, cooked, or steamed.
+They also contain very few calories (33 calories per 100 grams) and can be eaten raw, grated, cooked, or steamed.

 Carrots have so many good qualities that they should be a staple in your diet.

-They postpone premature aging
+May postpone premature aging

-They protect your body from the harmful effects of free radicals (caused by smoking, pollution, or stress).
+What’s more, they protect your body from the harmful effects of free radicals (caused by smoking, pollution, or stress).